passandscore/solidity-challenges/src/solidity/challenge-06/README.md

 # Challenge 06

-Users are reporting that when they create multiple games, the `gameCount` is not being updated correctly.
+Users are reporting that when they create multiple games, the game count is not being updated correctly.

 **Task**:
 - Investigate the issue and fix the bug.